joeskinner353/sync_website-/ARCHITECTURE.md

 - Grid view: Responsive grid layout with consistent spacing
 - View state resets to carousel when returning from other pages
 - Animation-based transitions between view modes
-- Toggle button UI with active state indicators
+- Toggle button UI with active state indicators and hover animations

 #### Video Player Features (Updated in V3)
 - Single-video display with navigation controls